alexnesov/alexnesov/README.md

 Two main side projects:
 - https://project-based.io/
-- And my older one: financial-project.io <br>
+- And my older one: financial-project.io

 The latter's "Official" version is currently off the grid but demo available here: http://financial-portfolio.eu-central-1.elasticbeanstalk.com/  (not optimized for mobile)

 This project gives an overview of my capabilities (full-stack, from server setup on the back end, though front-end design, to cloud deployment with Docker and routing for public avilability).